soniaturcotte/soniaturcotte.com/writing/book-roundup-sept-dec-2023.md

 ## Animals

-Probably the least I’ve read on my usual schtick in 2 years.

 [Animal Biographies](https://ugapress.org/book/9780820362182/animal-biographies/) by Eric Baratay was recommended to me as a powerful example of how to write about animals and animal-human relations when I was working on my dissertation.
 Baratay writes about famous animals in history from the side of the animal.
 I love this book, ist’s so powerful.
 My [tutor wrote a review](https://humanimalia.org/article/view/16715/19527), if you want a sense of it and why it’s important.